TEALSK12/introduction-to-computer-science/project_1.md

 #### Emphasizing with students ...
 #### Competency - Design Sharing

 As you create software, you will need to keep the end-user, or final audience, in mind.
-Be conscious of why are you creating a piece of work, and be prepared to explain your thoughts behind the ideas.
+Be thinking of what you are hoping to achieve or communicate when you are creating a piece of work, and be prepared to explain your thoughts behind the ideas.

 ---